Lymphatic Self Care: Boosting Your Body's Ability to Heal Itself

 - Activate the parasympathetic response, producing a body-wide relaxation effect.

 So how do these broad changes specifically affect the body?
 The most famous application for lymph drainage is its effectiveness in treating edema and lymphedema.
-However, this therapy is profoundly effective for supporting our health overall.
+However, lymph drainage therapy is profoundly effective for supporting our health overall.
 The Chikly Health Institute lists more than 100 indications for lymph drainage, from relieving pain to regulating digestion to treating skin conditions.
 "The curriculum has evolved, since we started," says Dr. Bruno Chikly.
 "We have seen over 10,000 students and have developed both a lymphedema and non-lymphedema certification."
 Their training includes applications for organs, joints, trigger points and fascial restrictions.

 Isabelle Mender, a massage therapist in Eugene, Ore., gives herself a lymphatic boost seasonally.
 "During hay fever season, I usually treat myself twice a day.
 The treatments help to alleviate my sinus congestion, runny, itchy eyes and overall inflammation in my head."
 David Doubblestein, a Lymph Drainage Therapy Instructor, uses lymphatic self-care to prevent illness and treat injury.
 "At the first sign of a cold, I do lymph drainage on myself and typically avoid the illness," said Doubblestein.
 "I've also smashed my fingers more than once.
 (I admit I'm not the most graceful with tools.)
 Draining the area gets rid of the pain and throbbing sensation, and quickly too."
 However, Doubblestein stresses that you don't need to be sick or injured to practice lymphatic self-care.
 "I personally love the neck sequence anytime.
 In particular, it's an excellent finish to yoga practice.
 You can do the neck sequence when you're relaxing in corpse pose, and it puts your body in a parasympathetic state."
 Mender agrees, "it's a great way to simply chill out!"